HaniceSun/hanicesun.github.io/resume.md

 - **Machine Learning/Deep Learning of tissue-specific splicing, genetic ancestry, selenocysteine element, etc.**

-After reproducing the state-of-the-art model in splice site prediction, SpliceAI, using both TensorFlow and PyTorch, I developed new models with attention and GPT backbone to predict tissue-specific splicing from long reads (Pac-Bio).
+After reproducing the state-of-the-art model in splice site prediction, SpliceAI, using both TensorFlow and PyTorch, I developed new models with attention and GPT backbone to predict tissue-specific splicing from long reads (PacBio).

 ## Research Interests